-Bahram Akradi founded Life Time Fitness with the mission to provide an educational, entertaining, friendly and inviting, functional and innovative experience that meets the health and fitness needs of the entire family.
-With unwavering commitment to the member point of view, he and Life Time Fitness have since been credited with transforming the health and fitness industry.
+Bahram Akradi founded Life Time in 1992 with the mission to provide an entertaining, educational, friendly and inviting, functional and innovative experience that meets the health and fitness needs of the entire family.
+With unwavering commitment on the member point of view, he and Life Time have since been credited with transforming the health and fitness industry.

 A native of Tehran, Iran, Akradi relocated to Colorado Springs, Colorado, at age 17.
 He began his health club career in sales at Nautilus Fitness Center while attending the University of Colorado and completing the requirements for a Bachelor of Science degree in electrical engineering.